swap1408/retech/README.md

 The node.js example app teaches the very basics of how to work with Contentful:

-- consume content from the Contentful Delivery and Preview APIs.
+- consume content from the Contentful Delivery and Preview APIs
 - model content
 - edit content through the Contentful web app